pyNFFT/pyNFFT/README.rst

 - Python 2.7 or greater
 - Numpy 1.6 or greater
 - NFFT library 3.2 or greater, compiled with openMP support
-- Cython 0.15 or greater (optional if using pip)
+- Cython 0.12 or greater

 Contributing
 ------------